-The spatio-spectral slice shown at the right of Fig.\ref{fig:data}(b) displays a scaling of the disk with respect to the wavelength (shorter wavelengths are dilated due to the speckle-aligning preprocessing), whereas the rotation motion can be noted in the spatio-temporal slices shown at the bottom of Fig.\ref{fig:data}(c), in particular for a bright structure of the disk put in a box, which is moving closer to the image center during the sequence.
-Fig.\ref{fig:data}(d) shows only the component of interest: the circumstellar disk.
-The images were obtained with the reconstruction method introduced in this paper, see Fig.\ref{fig:realdisks} for a different visualization of the reconstructed disk.
-By comparing Fig.\ref{fig:data}(a) and Fig.\ref{fig:data}(d), it appears that high-contrast observations suffer from a strong nuisance component which has to be numerically suppressed in order to reconstruct the component of interest.
+The spatio-spectral slice shown at the right of Fig. \ref{fig:data}(b) displays a scaling of the disk with respect to the wavelength (shorter wavelengths are dilated due to the speckle-aligning pre-processing), whereas the rotation motion can be noted in the spatio-temporal slices shown at the bottom of Fig. \ref{fig:data}(c), in particular for a bright structure of the disk highlighted within a white box, which is moving closer to the image center during the sequence.
+Figure \ref{fig:data}(d) shows only the component of interest: the circumstellar disk.
+The images were obtained with the reconstruction method introduced in this paper, see Sect. \ref{subsec:recons_real_disks} for a spectrally combined visualization of the reconstructed disk.
+Comparing Figs. \ref{fig:data}(a) and \ref{fig:data}(d), illustrates that high-contrast observations suffer from a strong nuisance component which has to be numerically suppressed in order to reconstruct the component of interest.